jtorral/patroniTraining/README.md

 On a side note, this heavy dependency on etcd and the Patroni layer managing Postgres, is why I favor pgPool in some cases.

-## The Correct etcd Quorum Sizing Rule
+## The correct etcd quorum sizing rule

 The sizing of the etcd cluster is based on the concept of fault tolerance, defined by the number of simultaneous etcd node failures.

 Lets take the common misconception of a scenario where you have a Postgres cluster of 3 database servers managed by Patroni.
 Most likely, you placed the etcd service on each of the Postgres database server.
 You probably think that you just need 3 etcd nodes.
 Why not use the Postgres servers to host them.
 After all, the etcd footprint is fairly light.
 No big deal.

 ***Ceiling of ( 3 / 2 ) + 1 = 3***

 Well, if more than one of your Postgres servers were to go down, you would be in a crisis trying to find out why you cannot reach the last database server out of 3.

 The fact is, you have to take into account how many etcd node failures  you are willing to tolerate in order to do a proper calculation.